GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 ### 2) Furious Blow
 The first attack you make each round while in your battle rage gains a bonus equal to your heroism for the purpose of determining if the successful attack is a critical hit.

+### 3) Panicked Frenzy
+When you fail a save against a fear effect, but not critically fail, you may use your action to into Panicked Frenzy.
+This frenzy funtions identically to your battlerage trance, but is not cumulative with it.
+If you are already in your battlerage trance, it is replaced by the panicked frenzy (thus you are not afflicted by the battlerage trance ending).
+Any features which benefit your battlerage trance also affect your panicked frenzy.
+This frenzy lasts as long as you are affected by the fear.

 ### 3) Shout
 You may use your reaction to produce a shout which affects any number of creatures you can perceive within 3 yards.
 Those creatures get a -1 penalty to the next d20 they roll before the end of the next round.